wesnick/bikeshed/docs/project.md

 ### Workflow System

-The application uses the Transitions library to implement a state machine for session workflows:
+The application uses the Transitions library to implement a state machine for dialog workflows:

-- Each `Session` is a state machine with states derived from the steps in its `SessionTemplate`
+- Each `Dialog` is a state machine with states derived from the steps in its `DialogTemplate`
 - The `WorkflowService` manages the initialization and execution of these state machines
 - Steps are executed asynchronously with appropriate callbacks based on step type
 - The workflow system supports different step types: message, prompt, user_input, and invoke